Camellia petelotii

 Camellia petelotii is a species of plant in the family Theaceae.
 It is found in China (endemic in the Guangxi Zhuang Autonomous Region in southern China) and Vietnam.
-It may be called the golden camellia and synonyms include C. chrysantha and Camellia nitidissima.
-The golden camellia originated 170 million years ago, it is a first-class nationally protected plant in China.
-The golden camellia is extremely demanding on the growth environment, and its genes are extremely difficult to replicate, once transplanted, it will die or genetically mutate.
+It is known as the golden camellia for its distinctive yellow blossoms.
+Synonyms include C. chrysantha and Camellia nitidissima.
+The golden camellia originated 170 million years ago, and is a first-class nationally protected plant in China.
+The golden camellia is extremely demanding on the growth environment, its genes are extremely difficult to replicate, and, once transplanted, it is known to die or genetically mutate.
+It is also threatened by habitat loss.
 Therefore, in 1986, the Golden Camellia National Nature Reserve was built in Fangcheng, Guangxi, with a total area of 9195.1 hectares.

-It is threatened by habitat loss.
-It originates from southern China and Vietnam where it has been used to make tea; it has also been propagated as a garden plant for its waxy yellow flowers, which are unusual in a camellia.
-It is endangered in the wild, but favored as a garden plant.
+In southern China and Vietnam where the golden camellia originates, it has been used to make tea, and in addition has been propagated as a garden plant for its waxy yellow flowers, which are notably unusual for a member of the Camellia genus.
+The plant is endangered in the wild, but is widely favored in gardens.